 Now that you are primed for the 2020 British Open, you’ll need a sportsbook to bet on.
 We want to help with that too - at OnlineSportsBetting, we have experts who test and analyze sportsbooks so you don’t have to.

-We recommend the top sportsbooks for betting on the British Open that provides the best odds, best props and futures, and most importantly, safety and security.
+We recommend the top sportsbooks for betting on the British Open that provide the best odds, best props and futures, and most importantly, safety and security.
 Our sportsbook reviews go in-depth, to ensure you understand all important factors before you sign up.

 Our top sportsbooks for betting on the British Open include: